 The Group has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support the College's core activities.
-As at the balance sheet date the Income and Expenditure reserve stands at £114.3m before provisions (2021: £122.4m).
+As at the balance sheet date the Income and Expenditure reserve stands at £111.1m (2022: £92.2m).